devmuzaky/Programmable-Voice-Assistant/README.md

 ## :hearts: Community

-The `Devault` community can be found on:
+The `MA` community can be found on:

 *   [Whatsaap](https://wa.me/+201062033520)